sydasif/python-book/docs/source/03_collection/05_dict.md

 'Mustang'
 ```

-The `clear()` method used to remove all the items from the dictionary.
+The `clear()` method is used to remove all the items from the dictionary.

 ```py
 my_car = {"brand": "Ford","model": "Mustang","year": 1992}